-Choosing to retire and receive a pension is a major decision which each individual and, as appropriate, their family must make.
-Although we can’t make the decision for you, below are some basic steps, which if followed, should help to make your transition into retirement easier.
+Choosing to retire and commence your pension benefit is a major decision which each participant and, as appropriate, their family must make.

-Please note: It is your responsibility to notify your management of your intent to retire.
+Please note: It is the participant’s responsibility to notify management when they decide to retire.
 Human Resources will not forward retirement notices to the respective supervisor/director.

-Approximately two to three months before your intended retirement sign and date the Intent to Retire letter and submit the signed letter to your local HR Representative.
-Once HR receives your intent to retire letter you can then schedule an exit interview.
-The exit interview should take place between 30-90 days prior to your retirement date.
-Keep in mind that if you are married, your spouse is expected to attend the exit interview.
-The session can last one to two hours.
+Your local HR will work with you (and your spouse, if applicable) to schedule an exit interview.
+The exit interview will typically take place within the 60 days prior to your retirement date.
+Keep in mind that if you are married, your spouse should attend the exit interview as well.
+The session is normally scheduled for one to two hours.

-- A copy of the spouse/beneficiary birth certificate
+- A copy of your spouse/beneficiary birth certificate,

 - A Lump Sum Rollover form, if applicable

 At the exit interview, you will have the opportunity to make a number of pension related decisions including whether to commence your pension benefit immediately (first of the month following your last day worked/paid) or defer commencement to a future date.

 Please note: As an active employee, you will return your paperwork to your Local HR Representative and he/she will forward on to Aon for processing.
 The deadline date which will be included in your retirement paperwork is the date which your paperwork must be received at Aon (not received by your Local HR Representative) in order to commence your pension benefit on your retirement date.